MichaelaMWilson/WebDevProjects/README.md

 ### stream-app
 Create a music player using Angular.
 Create a component for a home page and the music library.
 Allow users to click on a song to play, and click again to stop.
 Create a header for navigation and a fixed footer for music to play no matter which component is currently active.
 Use Howler.js for the audio.

+## Problem Set 5

+### dnd-games
+Implement famous computer science problems as games in a React application.
+Choose from the following: Towers of Hanoi, Sliding Picture Game, or the Farmer riddle Must use drag and drop in every game.
+Use react navigation between games.

+## Problem Set 6

+### TODOApp
+Build an Android app using React Native.
+Minimum requirements are at least three pages with react navigation (or react navigation by Wix).